 See Principles of Transparency and Best Practice in Scholarly Publishing for other indicators of journal quality.

-Some journals claim to be indexed by PubMed or PubMed Central (PMC) which can be confusing as MEDLINE citations are found in PubMed.
+Some journals claim to be indexed by PubMed which can be confusing as MEDLINE citations are found in PubMed along with records for full-text articles from PubMed Central (PMC).
 PubMed, PMC and MEDLINE are three separate entities with different purposes.

 The National Library of Medicine (NLM) has rigorous scientific and editorial criteria for journals that are selected for indexing in MEDLINE and many authors rely on MEDLINE indexing status as being an indicator of a quality journal.